decentralized-identity/faq/docs/spec.md

 ##### What is a DID? ❗

+> In short, it's an address on the internet that someone called a **subject** (you, a company, a device) can "own" and control directly, like a username but randomly generated.
+It can be used to find a connected "DID document" which is like a business card, providing extra information for finding or contacting or checking the signatures of that subject; that subject can update or remove that "listing" over time, directly.

-The most "decentralized" of the identifiers are so-called "decentralized identifiers," or DIDs.
-These are each registered and resolved on autonomous "namespaces" (see below), which are often closely coupled to specific public-readable DLTs like blockchains that, by publishing addressing records immutably, function as "verifiable data registries" for their specific kind of identifiers.
+These  identifiers are called "decentralized" because each is registered and resolved on autonomous "namespaces" (see below), which are often closely coupled to specific public-readable DLTs like blockchains or DAGs that, by publishing addressing records immutably, function as "verifiable data registries" for their specific kind of identifiers.
+The most general category, though, is "VDR" because these do not necessarily have to take the form of blockchains, clouds, networks, or anything else-- a VDR could be paper-based and still decentralized!
+(We would have to name it after Jorge Luis Borges if we made such a registry.)

+##### What is a DID "prefix"? ❗

 Each DID is prefixed with a reference to, and only guaranteed to useful, meaningful, and reliable within, one DID namespace.
+If you come across a DID in the wild, this prefix makes it easy to identify its origin and where to go to "use" it for fetching a DID Document.
+A DID from the Sovrin network, for example, begins with "did:sov:...", and one from the Veres One network begins with "did:v1:..."
 Each "namespace" (addressing system) is navigated with and governed by a "DID Method."

 ##### What is a "DID Method"? ❗

+> You can think of a DID Method as a black box-- if you type in a DID, you get
+> back a DID Document.
+Press the "new DID" button and enter some information,
+> you will get control of a new DID.
+If it's not a simple machine, it's not a
+> very useful DID Method!

 Each DID is a publically-specified micro-protocol containing namespace rules, CRUD and resolution mechanics, references to all dependencies such as